 I’m not sure why it is, but I associate the name ‘Dante’ with something slightly sinister.
 It’s probably because of the association with The Divine Comedy combined with another D-name, Damien, from The Omen.)

 We’ve lived in a spectrum of climates over the last five years.
-At one extreme, we have the arid brown of Bend.
-At the other, we have the lush green of Bellingham.
+At one extreme, there’s the arid brown of Bend.
+At the other, there’s the lush green of Bellingham.
 I think the feel of each climate is reflected in the color palettes of the following photos.

 A couple of years ago, I bought a Kindle eBook reader.
 I was conflicted at the time.
 There’s a lot to be said for holding an actual book made of paper.
-It feel different with the heft and texture of the paper.
-It’s nostalgic, familiar.
+It feels different with the heft and texture of the paper.
+It’s nostalgic, familiar. (more…)